TeXlyre/texlyre.github.io/docs/getting-started/first-steps.md

 ## Basic Navigation

 Once inside a project, TeXlyre's split-pane interface shows your file explorer on the left and the main work area on the right.
-The work area switches between document editing and LaTeX output viewing.
+The work area switches between document editing and LaTeX/Typst output viewing.

 ### File Explorer